LANARS

 Build and run:

-Looks nearly ok, except that old background dissappears immediately.
+Looks nearly ok, except that the old background dissappears immediately.
 This is not something we want, though.
-Desired effect here would be to keep it alive during the whole animation without any modification.
+The desired effect here would be to keep it alive during the whole animation without any modification.
 But how we can achieve it?

 private struct MenuBackgroundFadeOutModifier: ViewModifier, Animatable {